NAIL-HNU/ESVIO_AA/README.md

 ### 4.1 Time Surface and AA map

-Compared with ESVO, we have accelerated the generation speed of time surface.
+Compared with ESVO, we have accelerated the generation speed of time surfaces.
 You can try to run it using the following commands.

 ```shell
 cd ~/catkin_ws